VET Program Approval and Maintenance Procedure

 2. Refer: http://www.vrqa.vic.gov.au

 B. Obtain current curriculum documentation.
-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Current VCE curriculum documentation and information is available from the Victorian Curriculum and Assessment AuthorityVCAA.